esqLABS/pregnancy-neonates-batch-run/README.md

 chemical with very low values (<-1) and very high (>4.5) are the ones where PK-Sim simulations <br />
 are more distinct from the other softwares.

-For the very polar chemicals it was identified that indeed PK-Sim is underpredicting intestinal and<br />
+For the very polar chemicals it was identified that PK-Sim is underpredicting intestinal and<br />
 possibly tissues permeability.
 Hence we are currently evaluating the use of in vitro or other QSARs for parameterizing the <br />
 permeability of these chemicals.